Krypton-Suite/Standard-Toolkit-Online-Help/Source/Help/DocFX/articles/Overview/Palettes.md

 ### Creating a palette definition

 You can create a new palette definition instead of importing an existing definition.
-You could do this by altering the properties of the *KryptonPalette* using the properties window at design time.
+You could do this by altering the properties of the *KryptonCustomPaletteBase* using the properties window at design time.
 This is however quite difficult as you cannot see the changes taking effect immediately unless you have every type of control on your form at the same time.
 Instead you should use the *Palette